baaba-midnight/ReviewsToRating/README.md

 ## Installation

-1. Clone this repository:
+1. Clone this repository
-2. Navigate to the project directory:
+2. Navigate to the project directory
-3. Set Up python virtual environment: pip -
+3. Set Up python virtual environment
-4. Install the required dependencies: pip install -r requirements.txt
+4. Install the required dependencies
+5. Run the application: Check out the Hosting Application Section

 ## Hosting the Application: Locally
 1. Clone the Repository